Visualization of nuclear many-body correlations with the most probable configuration of nucleons

 In the field of quantum chemistry, on the other hand, methods to visualize the spatial correlation among all electrons in a system have been developed and applied to studies of molecular structures \cite{Liu16,Liu20_NC,Liu20_JPCL,Liu19}.
 The authors of Ref. \cite{Liu16} have developed a method, which they call ``dynamic Voronoi metropolis sampling (DVMS)'', to efficiently compute the average electron configuration of the system by partitioning the $3N$-dimensional space of a many-electron wave function into regions related by the permutation symmetry.
 It provides a way to find out a ``representative snapshot'' of all the electrons in a molecule.
-The method does not rely on the molecular orbitals, which cannot be defined uniquely for a Slater determinant, and less so when the wave function is given by a superposition of many Slater determinants.
+The method does not rely on the molecular orbitals, which cannot be defined uniquely for a Slater determinant, and are even less well defined when the wave function is given by a superposition of many Slater determinants.
 Thus it gives a robust way to analyze the wave functions obtained by any theoretical framework, and it would be interesting to apply such a method to the nuclear structure as well.

-In this paper, we employ a simpler method: the most probable spatial arrangement of nucleons, {\it i.e.}, the set of coordinates $(\bm r_1\sigma_1\tau_1,\bm r_2\sigma_2\tau_2,\dots,\bm r_A\sigma_A\tau_A)$ that maximizes $|\Psi|^2$ is searched for and visualized as the likely snapshot of a nucleus.
-We apply the method with nuclear many-body wave functions obtained by microscopic theories.
+In this paper, we employ a simpler method: the most probable spatial arrangement of nucleons, {\it i.e.}, the set of coordinates $(\bm r_1\sigma_1\tau_1,\bm r_2\sigma_2\tau_2,\dots,\bm r_A\sigma_A\tau_A)$ that maximizes $|\Psi|^2$, is searched for and visualized as the likely snapshot of a nucleus.
+As the first application of the method, we test it with nuclear many-body wave functions obtained by Hartree-Fock (HF) and HF+BCS theories.

 The paper is organized as follows.
 In Sec. \ref{sec:method}, the method to find the maximum of $|\Psi|^2$ is introduced.
-In Sec. \ref{sec:results} are described the results for the $p$- and $sd$-shell $N=Z$ nuclei.
-Summary and future works are given in Sec. \ref{sec:summary}.
+In Sec. \ref{sec:results} we describe the results for the $p$- and $sd$-shell $N=Z$ nuclei.
+A summary and future outlook are given in Sec. \ref{sec:summary}.
 In addition, we give in Appendix \ref{app:bcs} the coordinate-space representation of the BCS-type wave function.